Embedding in Recommender Systems: A Survey: Embedding Learning of Matrix Format

-\textbf{Synergistic Model Fusion for Complex Scenarios}{ An interesting avenue for future exploration lies in the synergy between different models.
+\textbf{Future Direction: Synergistic Model Fusion for Complex Scenarios.}{ An interesting avenue for future exploration lies in the synergy between different models.
 Instances like CAT-E and CAT-NT, as proposed by Zhao et al.~\cite{zhao2017gb}, creatively combine SVD, FM, and gradient boosting, showcasing the potential of model fusion.
 These approaches cater to highly specialized scenarios, often tied to the designs of MF models based on SVD and FM.
-Investigating and expanding upon such combinations could yield even more tailored solutions for intricate use cases.}
+Investigating and expanding upon such combinations could yield even more tailored solutions for intricate use cases.} Except for the MF based on SVD \& LFM, and FM, various kinds of CF development are also very meaningful for figuring out different specific scenarios in specific applications.
+For instance, DMF~\cite{xue2017deep} uses explicit rating and non-preference implicit feedback to map the information of users and items to a low-dimensional space nonlinearly, which combines both the explicit and implicit information.
+EMF~\cite{abdollahi2016explainable} combines the CF and graph weight, and XPL-CF~\cite{almutairi2021xpl} proposes to make the user-item relation clear.

 \makeatletter [1]{\hbox{\m@th \normalfont#1}} \makeatother